+Date:

-Date: Municipal Finance Services Office of Policy and Management 450 Capitol Avenue MS#54MFS Hartford, CT 06106-1379 To whom it may concern, This letter is to inform the Office of Policy and Mar nagement that for our fiscal year ended / , the total expenditures of State finance cial assistance were less than \$300,000.
-Total expenditures of State financial assistance awards for all programs were \$ Contact Person and Title: Name of Nonprofit/Government: Federal Employer Identification Number (FEIN): Address: Zip: Telephone: ( ) Facsimile: ( ) Email: Very truly yours, Chief Executive Officer Chief Financial Officer
+Municipal Finance Services Office of Policy and Management 450 Capitol Avenue MS#54MFS Hartford, CT 06106-1379

+To whom it may concern,

+· and Management that for our fiscal year ended ancial assistance were less than \$300,000.
+Ards for all programs were \$

+Based on the guidelines established in C.G State Single Audit for this fiscal period.
+If you have ' ''

+Contact Person and Title:

+Name of Nonprofit/Government:

+Federal Employer Identification Number (FEIN):

+Address:

+Zip:

+Telephone: () Email:

+Very truly yours,

-\ This form will not be accepted without a complete and accurate federal employer identification number and the appropriate signatures.
+Chief Executive Officer This form will not be accepted without a complete and Chief Financial Officer d accurate federal employer identification